NYPL-Simplified/web-reader/README.md

   useWebReader.tsx  # the React hook providing the main API into the reader /test blah.test.tsx     # tests will go in here
-/stories            # stories will go in here /.storybook         # storybook config
 ```

 ### Decryption